Posts

 The Song Remains the Same

-Last night was my mate Neil's birthday bash and he arranged for about a dozen of us to go and see the Led Zeppelin tribute band Boot-Led-Leppelin.
+Last night was my mate Neil's birthday bash and he arranged for about a dozen of us to go and see the Led Zeppelin tribute band Boot-Led-Leppelin .
 What a cracking evening!
 I spent much of my late teens sitting around earnestly listening to this ludicrous, pompous type of overblown nonsense - and I have missed it.
 I certainly never thought I would ever see the Zep live and while these impersonators weren't perfect, with a little suspension of disbelief they were pretty close.
 The singers jeans were so tight you could tell his religion and the guitarists twin necked Gibson SG was authentically silly.
 The songs were all in place; Kashmir, Trampled Underfoot, , Whole Lotta Love, No Quarter, Since I've been Loving You amongst many others.
 They even managed to pull off Stairway To Heaven with a straight face - which is no mean feat.
 I felt like I was 16 again.
 Highly recommended.

 He shoots, he scores!

+While I was all caught in in the joy of my new site logo, I forgot to mention, Ali and I are having a baby :-) As befits any spawn of mine, it is due on the 1st of April.
+Perfect.
+Ali and I are chuffed to bits.
+We have been thinking of names but it is a bit hard because we don't know what flavour it is yet.
+We are currently using Herbert.
+Here is a picture of the little fella.
+Just to show any of you comedians that he hasn't got a beard yet.
 It's funny but the one thing that no one ever seems to complain about is the weeks when you know t'wife is "with child" but you can't tell anyone.
 More to the point you have to lie all the time to try and cover up.
 The rest of our Pub Quiz team thought that I had murdered Ali because of the increasingly lame excuses I was coming out with for her non appearance.
 And Ali's friends at her running club were getting increasingly concerned as she kept on feigning back ache to get out of exercises.
-What a relief it is now public!
+What a relief it is n...

 New Logo